 Find out more about automotive trends in 2019

-Want to learn more?
-Kick off the new year with Intland Software.
-Join our webinar on 16 January 2019 as analyze trends in medical technology, automotive systems engineering, and software development in 2019 and onwards.
-Learn more about the current dynamics shaping automotive development, and a practical perspective on how you should prepare for incoming challenges.
-Sign up for our first webinar of 2019:
+Watch this webinar recording from 16 January 2019 as we analyze trends in medical technology, automotive systems engineering, and software development in 2019 and onwards.
+Learn more about the current dynamics shaping automotive development, and get a practical perspective on how you should prepare for upcoming challenges!